Corpo Aeronautico Militare: The Battle of Caporetto

 The ongoing stalemate of the Battles of the Isonzo drew more and more of Italy's military forces northward to repel the invaders.
 By August 1917, the Italians could muster over 200 operational aircraft on its northern front on any given day.
 Their pressure on the invaders was considerable.
 In the early hours of 24 October 1917, the Austro-Hungarians having been supplemented by German troops, launched a devastating attack on the Italian lines centered on the Caporetto Valley.
 Shattered by the first use of poison gas on the Italian front and flung back by the ferocious assaults, Italian troops withdrew to the Piave River to establish a new defense line.
 Italian fighter aircraft flew several daily sorties apiece in support of their own troops during this battle.
 Demand for close air support was so insistent that the massive Caproni strategic bombers were diverted to the task.
 Naval seaplanes were even called in overland in support missions.

-After the Battle of Caporetto, Italian aviation assets had dwindled to 59 squadrons containing 378 craft, with slightly more than 100 being fighters.
-For aircrews, it could muster 497 pilots, 284 observers, and 152 gunners.
-It had also lost the use of 22 airfields, as well as other infrastructure that had fallen into enemy hands.
+After the Battle of Caporetto, Italian aviation had dwindled to 59 squadrons containing 378 aircraft, with slightly more than 100 fighters.
+For aircrew, it could muster 497 pilots, 284 observers, and 152 gunners.
+It had also lost the use of 22 airfields, as well as other infrastructure that had fallen into Austro-German hands.
 The net effect of Caporetto was to set the Italian air effort back some one to two years.
-However, the Italian Air Force officially scored 170 aerial victories for 1917, in 700 combats.
+The Italian Air Force officially scored 170 aerial victories for 1917, in 700 combats.

 The final offensives

 The two armies in northern Italy lapsed into an exhausted pause until June 1918.
 During this pause, as part of the rebuilding process, the Italian Army accumulated both a "bomber mass" and a "fighter mass" to concentrate the power of its air force.
 On the 15th, the Austro-Hungarians along the Piave River launched their last offensive, which shortly fizzled.
 As usual, heavier ground fighting brought on increased air activity.
 Victory claims by Italian aviation were almost double that of its opponent.
 Although the Austro-Hungarians claimed victory over two Italian observation balloons and 43 airplanes, in turn, Italy claimed 72 airplanes and five balloons shot down.
 On the individual level, however, Italy had suffered greatly, as she lost the services of her leading ace, Francesco Baracca, as well as leading aces Flavio Baracchini and Silvio Scaroni.

-On 26 October 1918, the Italians launched their final offensive, the Battle of Vittorio Veneto.
+On 24 October 1918, the Italians launched their final offensive, the Battle of Vittorio Veneto.
 Their ground troops were supported by a mass of 400 aircraft; though some were British or French, the majority were Italian.
 Within three days, the Austro-Hungarian military began to dissolve.
 The fighting on the front ended on 3 November 1918.
 The Corpo Aeronautico Militare would be credited with 633 victories during World War I. Although it had not gone to the extreme offensive tactics of the Royal Air Force, it had achieved air superiority and vanquished its foe.